 They moved between the carpets, letting their bodies flow through the patterns.

-Added to this: the gentle sounds of the Guzheng, played by Jiahui, whose music vibrated between the walls like a poem.
+In addition: the gentle sounds of the guzheng, played by Jiahui, whose music vibrated between the walls like a poem.

 You could have heard a pin drop.